 Moving every few years makes setting up a work space a home difficult.
 For the last 7 years, I have been working in a cramped, lifeless space.
-Not because I wanted to work in a space like this, but because I really didn’t know how to create a space I loved.So, I decided to create a home office that was flexible in space, but beautiful, inspiring and ultimately a place I wanted to be!
+I know I could have used something like KeepSafe storage to clear some space, but it’s not because I wanted to work in a space like this, but because I really didn’t know how to create a space I loved.So, I decided to create a home office that was flexible in space, but beautiful, inspiring and ultimately a place I wanted to be!

 There was no storage for photography equipment or props.
 There was no space to make anything pretty.
 I mean, it’s kinda difficult to make this old computer desk pretty.
 Yuck.
 I tried by freshening up a cork board by painting it and I made a few cute jars to put my pens in, but really I really just needed to start fresh.